Book Now

 American Indian Craft Fair Kicks-off Holiday Shopping Season

-Beadwork, jewelry, art, and native clothing will be among the crafts available at the American Indian Craft Fair on Saturday, December 3 in the Event Center Corridor at Turning Stone Resort Casino.
+Beadwork, jewelry, art, and native clothing will be among the crafts available at the American Indian Craft Fair on Saturday, December 2 in the Event Center Corridor at Turning Stone Resort Casino.

 The craft fair, which runs from 10 a.m. to 6 p.m., is a perfect spot to stock up on holiday gifts.

-Tina herself has been running the craft fair for the last 11 years Turning Stone has held it.
-She said historically jewelry has been the most popular item for sale, followed closely by clothing and more.
+Historically jewelry has been the most popular item for sale, followed closely by clothing and more.

 prev